rickardlindberg/rickardlindberg.me/writing/writing-my-own-video-editor/index.markdown

 * Buy a faster computer
 * Learn Kdenlive better

-But I am a programmer, and I like to build things.
+But I can program, and I like to build things.
 So from that point of view, the obvious solution to my problem is to build my own video editor specifically for my needs.

 ## More ideas